-Project Description The OUR is aware, through complaints received, that there are instances in which utility customers receive monthly bills with billing cycles of varying duration.
+The OUR is aware, through complaints received, that there are instances in which utility customers receive monthly bills with billing cycles of varying duration.
 As a result, the NWC bills customers for a different number of days, which may be less than or greater than 31 days.
 Additionally, the NWC stops billing an account when it disconnects a supply.
 As such, the fixed Service Charge that is determined by the OUR may be varied on the NWC bill based on the number of days applicable to the billing period.
 The NWC advises that it prorates the Service Charge based on the number of days in the billing cycle since it does not collect a Security Deposit.
 This project is intended to review the NWC's Billing Cycle in which the following issues will be considered: 1.
 Defining/establishing the number of days in a month for NWC's billing.
 2. Assessing the reasonableness of the NWC prorating the OUR approved fixed Service Charge, based on the number of billing days 3.
 Assessing the reasonableness of allowing the NWC to charge a Security Deposit.
-4. Assessing the reasonableness of the NWC's practice to stop billing an account upon disconnection Start Date 2023 April End Date 2024 March
+4. Assessing the reasonableness of the NWC's practice to stop billing an account upon disconnection 5.
+Assessing the capabilities of the Billing System to facilitate fixed billing periods.
+6. Assessing the rationale for varying billing dates.
+2023 April 2024 March

-Project Title OUR TV - YouTube Relaunch
+OUR TV - YouTube Relaunch

-Project Number TBD
+CP-2023-0012

-Sector Support
+Support

-Project Description The revamp of the YouTube channel will involve increased production of content that will be useful for utility consumers, and the utilization of features such as shorts and lives.
+The revamp of the YouTube channel will involve increased production of content that will be useful for utility consumers, and the utilization of features such as shorts and lives.
 The OUR's page will also be revamped and reorganized with playlists for easier use by consumers.
-It is also being recommended that the page be renamed to improve search results and make it easier for viewers to find.
+It is also being recommended that the page be renamed to improve search results and make it easier for viewers

-Start Date 2023 April

-End Date 2024 September
+to find.